groupbuddies/apprenticeship-guide/README.md

 Apprenticeship Guide
 ====================

-This document is a draft of a guide to help organizing an apprenticeship at Group Buddies.
+This document is a draft of a guide to help organizing an apprenticeship at Subvisual.

 * [Faculty](faculty)
 * [Mentors](mentors)